jancarloonce/daily-logins-api/README.md

-# PART 1 Solution

-Solution implementation can be found at /part1/solution.py

-# PART 2 Solution

 REST API application is done using Flask Framework and the database used is Elasticsearch both are hosted on AWS.
 Flask on EC2 instance while Elasticsearch is on Elastic Beanstalk.